| | The WSYIWYG interface of

 block element tag to your text.
 A block element is

+one that creates a new paragraph.
 Unlike with Word, you cannot use this box to create your

 own styles directly.
 You must use Cascading Stylesheets (not covered in HTML